Newspaper Page Text

 that he believed that she said that

-he had no hat.
-Peterson has short.
+ho had no hat.
+Peterson haa short.]

 kinky hair.
-A number of white
+A number of white I

-character witnesses also came t«)‘
+character witnesses also came to|

 .
 Peterson's aid.
 His physical con

-](lniun and inability to commit tne
+dition and inability to conamit tne

-! crime was also stressed.
+I crime was also stressed.

-aided by Solicitor CGeorge Lewis
+aided by Solicitor George Lewis

 Bailes and Assistant Solicitor Jack

-Stuart. based their arguments on
+Stuart, based their arguments on

-Miss Williams positive identifica
+Miss Williams positive identilica

 tion and the fact that little or no

-strength was rncgessary to fire a
+strength was necessary to fire a

 pistol.
 Peterson, often told at the